secinthenet/crypto-guide/README.md

         software other than what's required, be verified against signatures provided from the developers, and leave no traces (no persistence by default, i.e. be "amnesic").
-    -   The OS should be loaded from a DVD instead of a USB flash drive since the former is more secure against modifications after the initial write.
+    -   Ideally, the OS will be booted from a read only storage medium in order to prevent malicious modifications.
+To this end, DVDs (which are read only after burning them) or USB flash drives with write protection can be used.
     -   Ideally, the computer will never be connected to the internet after it was used to generate the secrets.
-This eliminates the risk that the generated secret was stored in persisent memory (probably due to already being compromised), and then transmitted to the attacker when connected to the internet.
+This eliminates the risk that the generated secret was stored in persistent memory (probably due to already being compromised), and then transmitted to the attacker when connected to the internet.
 -   Firmware/hardware generation on a special purpose security device such as a hardware wallet or an HSM.
 -   Casino grade dice.
 Pro: simple, malware resistant, easy to verify.
 Con: requires manual input to a computer.
-Also, note that some secrets require additional computation that can't be easily done on paper (for example, the checksum for a BIP39 mnemonic), which reduce the malware resistance advantage.
+Also, note that some secrets require additional computation that can't be easily done on paper (for example, the checksum for a BIP39 mnemonic), which reduces the malware resistance advantage.

 It is possible to combine multiple independent sources of randomness to derive